awkward/beam/README.md

-# Beam for reddit
+# Beam for Reddit

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_9B6F9DA07030FBEF5FF391144026206F2A4898366DB17C8DFE71CACAF10E4045_1495452804689_beam.png)

-An open source reddit client for iOS.
+An open source Reddit client for iOS.

 ## Introduction

 Hi, we're [Awkward](https://awkward.co/).
-In 2014, we started working on a reddit client called Beam.
+In 2014, we started working on a Reddit client called Beam.
 In the years that followed, we created a client that lets its users enjoy all of Reddit's content in a unique and beautiful package.
 After four years of development, we've decided to open source Beam and truly hand it over to its users.
 We’ll still continue to work on Beam and release high-quality updates.

 ## Features